E. Jane: Early life and education

 Jane was born in Bethesda, Maryland in 1990.
 Jane graduated from Marymount Manhattan College in 2012 with a Bachelor of Arts in art history.
 In 2016, they graduated with a Master of Fine Arts in interdisciplinary art from the University of Pennsylvania School of Design.

 Career

 They have participated in various exhibitions and festivals internationally, including Wandering/WILDING: Blackness on the Internet at IMT Gallery in London in 2016, Post-Cyber Feminist International in 2017, and Glasgow International in 2018.

-They were based in Philadelphia, Pennsylvania.
-Jane is currently a 2019–2020 Artist-in-Residence at The Studio Museum in Harlem, and they are based in Brooklyn, New York.
+Jane was a 2019–2020 Artist-in-Residence at The Studio Museum in Harlem, and they are based in Brooklyn, New York.

 MHYSA

-Jane performs under the musical alter ego name, "MHYSA."
+Jane performs under the musical alter ego name, "MHYSA".
 MHYSA is also a part of the music duo SCRAAATCH, along with collaborator "lawd knows" (who also goes by "chukwumaa").
 In 2017, MHYSA released their debut album, fantasii.
 In February 2020, they released the album NEVAEH for Hyperdub.

-The New York Times has said MHYSA's work contains a "wobbly, dreamy club sound."
+The New York Times has said MHYSA's work contains a "wobbly, dreamy club sound".
 Others have noted the performance as referencing or being connected to 1990s R&B music.
-MHYSA has described themselves as "an underground pop star for the cyber resistance."
+MHYSA has described themselves as "an underground pop star for the cyber resistance".